wjglerum/quarkus-ai-agent-workshop/step-06-guardrails/README.md

 We can filter the outputs of our model before returning them to the user.
 You can also use output guardrails to process the output of your model.

-For example to process it as JSON and next perform validation on the fields:
+For example to process it as JSON and then perform validation on the fields:

 ```java
 @ApplicationScoped